 Tuition and Fees for Saba University School of Medicine are as follows:

-Tuition and fees listed herein are effective September 1, 2016.
+The tuition and fees listed above apply, on the one hand, to matriculants on or before the May 2021 semester and, on the other hand, to matriculants on or after the September 2021 semester as the case may be.
 Saba University School of Medicine Board of Trustees reserves the right to change tuition and fees or to establish additional fees or charges whenever in their opinion such action is deemed necessary.

-Unaccompanied first semester students at Saba University are expected to live in one of the dormitories.
-Consistent with the university’s commitment to supporting the broader community, these dormitories are owned by Saba residents.
+We feel it is important for unaccompanied first semester students at Saba to live in one of the dormitories.
+Consistent with the institution’s commitment to supporting the broader community, these dormitories are owned by Saba residents.

 The dormitory rent and fees are listed below.
 Rooms are equipped with air-conditioning, refrigerator and microwave.
 Fees are payable to and collected by dormitory management.
 The fee is due upon arrival on Saba.
 For additional dormitory information please contact the Admissions Office.